White flag dragging through grass to collection ticks.

 image description: Intern collects ticks after flagging a field.

-Seasonal internships are available with our Environmental Health and Health Promotion & Chronic Disease Prevention teams.
-Check internship job opportunities in February and March, or ask about shadowing experiences via email healthed@loraincountyhealth.com
+Seasonal internships are available with our Environmental Health and Population Health teams.
+Check internship job opportunities in February and March, or ask about shadowing experiences via email ph@loraincountyhealth.com

 3. We send black legged ticks for testing.